vk-NEU7/tf-gcp-infra/README.md

 ## Introduction
 IaaC Terraform GCP Infrastructure.

+The presented Terraform configuration defines an intricate infrastructure deployment on Google Cloud Platform (GCP), covering a wide array of essential components.
+It orchestrates the setup of a Virtual Private Cloud (VPC), including subnetworks and firewall rules, ensuring network isolation and security.
+Compute resources such as instances, instance groups, and autoscalers are provisioned to handle application workloads efficiently, with integrated health checks and load balancing for high availability.
+Additionally, the configuration automates the deployment of SQL databases(Postgresql) and associated instances, complete with encryption key management for enhanced security.
+Pub/Sub messaging infrastructure is established, enabling reliable communication between services, while Cloud Storage buckets are configured to handle data storage needs, with encryption and access control enforced through IAM bindings.
+The setup is complemented by load balancers with SSL termination, facilitating secure and scalable access to applications.
+By leveraging Terraform's modular approach, the infrastructure is not only robust and scalable but also easily customizable and maintainable, ensuring seamless management and adaptability to evolving requirements.
+The accompanying README provides comprehensive guidance on deployment, customization, and ongoing maintenance, empowering users to efficiently manage their GCP environments with confidence and ease.

 ## Prerequisites.
 - [Terraform](https://www.terraform.io/) installed on your machine
 - [GCP CLI](https://cloud.google.com/sdk/gcloud) installed on your machine